Below are some commonly asked vivisection related questions and answers. To read NZ specific Q and As go here.

-No that isn’t necessarily true, unless you’re using a pharmaceutical that is new/just come out of experimental stage, it will be safe because it already had years of being used on humans!
+No that isn’t necessarily true, unless you’re using a pharmaceutical that is new/just come out of the experimental stage, it will be safe because it already had years of being used on humans!
 The real trial is when they get released into the market and get used on humans – we are essentially the test subjects.

-There are also clinical trials that are done before products reach the market, these will show the immediate effects in humans but not the long term effects.
+There are also clinical trials that are done before products reach the market, these will show the immediate effects in humans but not the long-term effects.

-Pharmaceuticals are different to cosmetics and cleaning products etc. As it is near impossible to avoid the products/boycott them because there isn’t another option we would never advise someone not to use a medicine that could make them better because it was tested on animals in the past.
+Pharmaceuticals are different from cosmetics and cleaning products etc. As it is near impossible to avoid the products/boycott them because there isn’t another option we would never advise someone not to use a medicine that could make them better because it was tested on animals in the past.
 We need to restructure the entire system so that both animals and humans are safer.
 Prevention is also a really important factor - more time and resources should be going into that!

 What about vivisection for animals?
 Like veterinary research?

 Generally speaking, NZAVS is not opposed to this when it uses sick animals who already have those diseases, to try and cure them.
-We do not however agree with this if the diseases are being artificially induced into the animal.
+We do not, however, agree with this if the diseases are being artificially induced into the animal.
 There are also so many non-animal based methods of research that can be used.

 What about dissections?
-Are NZAVS against dissections?
+Is NZAVS against dissections?